Dynamically Allocated Interval-Based Generative Linguistic Steganography with Roulette Wheel: Introduction

 \section{Introduction}

-Steganography, a technology of information hiding \cite{Shannon}, embeds secrets within media such as texts \cite{Yang2023TDSC, VAE-Stega} and images, obtaining steganographic media that is sensory indistinguishable from normal media.
-Only authorized receivers can perceive whether the media is steganographic and accurately extracts the secret.
-Benefiting from the ability of text to be transmitted losslessly over public channels, research on Linguistic Steganography (LS) has explosive growth \cite{Lu2023IJCNN, Hi-Stega, Yang2023TDSC}.
-To increase the anti-detection ability of steganographic text (\underline{stego}), the focus of work has shifted from modified LS \cite{Huo2016ICCC} represented by synonym replacement \cite{Kim2010} to generative LS based on secret \cite{Topic, VAE-Stega}.
+Steganography, a technology of information hiding \cite{Shannon}, embeds secrets within media such as texts \cite{Yang2023TDSC, VAE-Stega} and images, obtaining steganographic media that is perceptually indistinguishable from normal media.
+Only authorized receivers can perceive whether the media is steganographic and accurately extract the secrets, thereby protecting privacy.
+Benefiting from the ability of text to be transmitted losslessly over public channels, research on linguistic steganography has explosive growth \cite{Lu2023IJCNN, Hi-Stega, Yang2023TDSC}.
+To increase the anti-detection of steganographic text (\underline{stego}), the focus of work has shifted from modified schemes \cite{Huo2016ICCC} represented by synonym replacement \cite{Kim2010} to generative schemes \cite{Topic, VAE-Stega}.